Freelance-Websites/sharp-studio/src/content/brokers-and-realtors/index.md

       type: panoram
   immersiveServicesEnabled: true
   immersiveServicesText: There is even more!
 All of the services we offer are met with a high level of training from our team combined with the most cutting edge technologies which allow us to explore the realities of tomorrow with Virtual Reality solutions to introduce ourselves into the world of your listings.
-  immersiveServicesLinkText: <a href="/brokers-and-realtors/services/showcase#interactive-experiences" class="decoration-1 underline underline-offset-4 md:underline-offset-8 hover:no-underline">Want to see our interactive experiences</a>?
+  immersiveServicesLinkText: Want to see our interactive experiences?
   immersiveServicesImage: /images/brokers-and-realtors/services-360.jpg
   immersiveServicesSlider:
     - image: /images/brokers-and-realtors/interactive-experiences-slider-1.jpg